chaoyangnz/leetcode/README.md

 Leetcode solutions with Kotlin and Java.

-(Specially useful for some new graduates or job hunters targeting to tech gaint in Silicon Valley)
+(Specially useful for some new graduates or job hunters aiming for tech gaint in Silicon Valley)

 These solutions are from my independent thought. __I pay more attention to the thought process and how a solution is derived.__